 As Dupuytren’s contracture progresses over a number of years, symptoms differ depending on the disease’s stage.

 The first sign of Dupuytren’s is usually a thickening in the palm’s skin.
 As the disease progresses, this skin may develop a puckered or dimpled appearance.
-Lumps or nodules also form under the skin of the palm which are sensitive to the touch, but not usually painful.
+Lumps or nodules also form under the skin of the palm which is sensitive to the touch, but not usually painful.